rimorin/ministry-mapper/README.md

   - Fully digital territory slips
   - Real time collaboration.
 Multiple publishers as able to work the same territory as everyone is in sync.
   - Cloud based.
 Territory data are synced to the cloud.
+  - Offline access.
+If client loses its internet connectivity, system will cache any changes locally first until internet is up.

 Disadvantages
   - Initial migration for territory data